[crunch2] Add I/O (and other?) stats to crunch-run

 In crunch2, the uploads are done outside the container by the new crunch2 crunch-run component which doesn't log any stats during the upload

 Crunch2 needs to provide equivalent stats to Crunch1 during the upload phase.
 The network bandwidth stats are the most important, but memory and CPU stats would be useful as well.

 It would also be useful to have these stats during the Docker image download phase at the beginning of the job.

-#6 Updated by Peter Amstutz over 2 years ago
+#6 Updated by Peter Amstutz almost 4 years ago

 - Before loading the Docker image, initialize crunchstat reporter using /proc/self/cgroup

 - Right before starting the container, start a separate crunchstat reporter for the container

 crunch-run stats should be logged to in the same format as crunchstat.txt, but in a separate file.

 #9 Updated by Tom Clegg over 3 years ago